MaximeRivest/jupyter-whisper/docs/source/index.rst

-JupyterChat Documentation
+JupyterWhisper Documentation
 ========================

-JupyterChat is a Jupyter notebook extension that enhances notebooks with chat-like capabilities, AI assistance, and advanced cell management features.
+JupyterWhisper is a Jupyter notebook extension that enhances notebooks with chat-like capabilities, AI assistance, and advanced cell management features.

 .. toctree::
    :maxdepth: 2